-The Coast Guard continues to support international and multilateral organizations, studies, projects and initiatives.
-We are actively working with the Arctic Council, IMO and their respective working groups.
-We are also conducting joint contingency response exercises with Canada and we maintain communications and working relationships with Canadian and Russian agencies responsible for regional operations including Search and Rescue (SAR) and law enforcement.
+The Coast Guard continues to support international and multilateral organizations, studies, projects and initiatives, including work with the Arctic Council, IMO and their respective working groups.
+The Coast Guard also conducts joint contingency response exercises with Canada and maintains communications and working relationships with Canadian and Russian agencies responsible for regional operations, including SAR and law enforcement.
 Additionally, Secretary of State Hillary Clinton recently signed an Arctic SAR agreement, which memorialized the intent of all Arctic nations to cooperate in SAR operations.
-We will continue to engage Arctic nations, international organizations, industry and Alaskan state, local and tribal governments to strengthen our partnerships and inter-operability.
+The Coast Guard will continue to engage Arctic nations, international organizations, industry and Alaskan state, local and tribal governments to strengthen our partnerships and inter-operability.
+To meet this end, the Coast Guard is cooperating with the Department of State, BOEMRE, the National Oceanographic and Atmospheric Administration (NOAA) and others in leading U.S. participation in the Arctic Council and EPPR to develop an Arctic wide instrument focused on improving availability and access to Arctic capable equipment and personnel for catastrophic incident response.

-In particular, our engagement with Alaska Native Tribes continues to be highly beneficial.
-Our efforts to learn from their centuries of traditional knowledge-and their willingness to share it with us-have made our operations safer and more successful.
-This year, we are again conducting small-scale visits to tribes in remote villages on the North Slope and along northwestern Alaska to conduct boating safety exchanges and provide medical, dental, and veterinary care.
-We are working hard to ensure tribal equities are recognized, considered and indigenous peoples and their way of life are protected to the greatest extent possible.
-We look forward to continuing to strengthen our partnerships with our Native Alaskan friends.
+In particular, engagement with Alaskan Native Tribes continues to be highly beneficial.
+Efforts to learn from their centuries of knowledge-and their willingness to share it-have made operations safer and more successful.
+This year, the Coast Guard is again working with tribes in remote villages on the North Slope and along northwestern Alaska to conduct boating safety exchanges.
+The Coast Guard is working hard to ensure tribal equities are recognized and considered.
+The Coast Guard continues to value our partnerships with our Native Alaskan friends.

 CGC HEALY is presently supporting Arctic research efforts throughout the summer and into early fall.
 These operations are supporting research by the National Aeronautics and Space Administration (NASA), Naval Research Lab, National Science Foundation, Office of Naval Research, and the Department of State.
 Presently, NASA scientists are aboard CGC HEALY conducting their ICESCAPE mission -"Impacts of Climate on Ecosystems and Chemistry of the Arctic Pacific Environment" to study the impacts of climate change in the Chukchi and Beaufort seas.
-NASA does part of this mission from space - but also needs "boots on the ice" to better understand their satellite data in this complex and emerging region.
+NASA does part of this mission from space - but also needs "boots on the ice" to better understand satellite data from this complex and emerging region.